chauhoang99/2025_July_data_merging_test/README.md

 - For each attribute, the one from the highest quality source will be selected, in case it is null or empty, the non empty one from the next in rank source will be selected.

+# The database:

+- PostgreSQL database running inside a docker container.

 # Database schema:
 ```
 +------------------------------+